Requesting Letters of Recommendation

 - Fill in all blanks, including my name, title and institution on forms.

 - If non-electronic letters are required, please send an envelope with all forms and addressed envelopes.
 Please do not stamp the envelopes.
 If they are too heavy, I will have to hunt a stamp or the letter will be returned to me because of insufficient postage.
-Please indicate if I have the option of submitting a personal letter.
+The department will pay the postage.

 Other important things to keep in mind:

 - I do not write non-confidential letters.
 There are two reasons: the first is that they are not taken as seriously and the second is that I do not feel free to answer the question about where I would rank you and your application.
 I do not want you to tell other students that you were the best in a class!